omtandel2307/ReSelliT/README.md

 ## About The Project

 ![Resellit](https://user-images.githubusercontent.com/89148021/209429781-8e57e6c7-d60c-4e70-a733-f5721b2f0f64.png)
 ### ReSelliT is a book reselling platform which enables efficient book exchange between students.Users can add books to sell.
+Buyers can buy the books.

 ## Getting Started